gjhami/LinkSiren/README.md

   -d DOMAIN, --domain DOMAIN
                         Domain for authenticating to each share.Specify "." for local authentication -t TARGETS, --targets TARGETS
                         Path to a text file containing UNC paths to file shares / base directories within which to rank folders as potential locations for placing poisoned files.
 ```

 ## Identify
 Given a list of accessible shares and customizable constraints, including a maximum number of target folders per share, output UNC paths to the optimal folders for placing poisoned files.
 ```
 python .\link_siren.py identify --help
-usage: link_siren.py identify [-h] -u USERNAME -p PASSWORD -d DOMAIN -t TARGETS [-md MAX_DEPTH] [-at ACTIVE_THRESHOLD] [-f] [-mf MAX_FOLDERS_PER_TARGET]
+usage: link_siren.py identify [-h] -u USERNAME -p PASSWORD -d DOMAIN -t TARGETS [-md MAX_DEPTH] [-at ACTIVE_THRESHOLD] [-f]
+                              [-mf MAX_FOLDERS_PER_TARGET]

 optional arguments:
   -h, --help            show this help message and exit -md MAX_DEPTH, --max-depth MAX_DEPTH
-                        The maximum depth of folders to search within the target -at ACTIVE_THRESHOLD, --active-threshold ACTIVE_THRESHOLD
+                        (Default: 3) The maximum depth of folders to search within the target -at ACTIVE_THRESHOLD, --active-threshold ACTIVE_THRESHOLD
-                        Max number of days since within which a file is considered active.
+                        (Default: 2) Max number of days since within which a file is considered active.
-  -f, --fast            Mark folders active as soon as one active file in them is identified and move on.
+  -f, --fast            (Default: False) Mark folders active as soon as one active file in them is identified and move on.
                         Ranks are all set to 1.
   -mf MAX_FOLDERS_PER_TARGET, --max-folders-per-target MAX_FOLDERS_PER_TARGET
-                        Maximum number of folders to output as deployment targets per supplied target share or folder.
+                        (Default: 10) Maximum number of folders to output as deployment targets per supplied target share or folder.

 Required Arguments:
   -u USERNAME, --username USERNAME